vnsonvo/yelpcamp/README.md

 [LIVE DEMO](https://afternoon-brushlands-03058.herokuapp.com/)

+This is one of the project in the journey to becoming a Web Developer.

 This project was part of Colt Steele's course.

 This project was created using Node.js, Express, MongoDB, and few other packages.